 - For Geoprocessing Tool, locate the tool you want to use.
 You can search for a geoprocessing tool by typing the tool name.

-- To configure a step to get attributes, click the Edit icon on the command action bar and choose Get Attributes under Type of Command.
+- To configure a step to get attributes, click the Edit button on the command action bar and choose Get Attributes under Type of Command.

-- Click Add Attribute to define an attribute to get from the task user.
+- Click Add Attribute to define an attribute to be entered by the task user.